All Episodes

 John Lott, who's going to join us in a second, gun control in Europe is almost total, and it hasn't stopped mass shooting attacks like what we saw in Vegas.

-And by the way, liberals are always morally outraged, these mass shootings, but you know, I don't remember them when Obama was president.
+And by the way, liberals are always morally outraged, these mass shootings.

-Now I was talking about it.
+Now, I was talking about it.

-I even went as far to put the names of victims up on the screen, not names like Trayvon Martin, not names like Freddie Gray, not late names like Michael Brown, but put up the names of the victims, including young children in Chicago when nobody else was talking about it.
+I even went as far to put the names of victims up on the screen, not names like Trayvon Martin, not names like Freddie Gray, not names like Michael Brown, but put up the names of the victims, including young children, in Chicago when nobody else was talking about it.

-I think Obama mentioned it what three times while he was president.
+I think Obama mentioned it, what, three times while he was president.

 What about the more than 18,000 people that were shot in Chicago just during the last six years of Obama's presidency?